The Rev. Beverly A. Bartlett

 In 1993, Beverly moved to New York City to study acting.
 She studied off and on for nine years and acted in productions Off-off Broadway and in New Jersey.
 In addition, she worked for the United Methodist Committee on Relief (UMCOR) for seven years, writing their newsletters and brochures, and interpreting the mission of UMCOR in a variety of ways.
 She wrote the worship, educational and interpretative resources for the ecumenical One Great Hour of Sharing offering for the year 2000.
 Before joining the pastoral staff at Madison Avenue Presbyterian Church in September of 2002, she was a parish associate at the First Presbyterian Church in the City of New York.

-Music has always played an important role in Beverly’s life—she is a pianist (with rusty fingers) and a singer (with slightly less rusty vocal cords), having sung with many choirs, choruses, chamber groups and a cappella ensembles.
-She is also an avid reader, loves hiking and sea-kayaking, and of course, the theatre.
+Music has always played an important role in Beverly’s life–she is a pianist (with rusty fingers) and a singer (with slightly less rusty vocal cords), having sung with many choirs, choruses, chamber groups and a cappella ensembles.
+She is also an avid reader, enjoys knitting, loves hiking and sea-kayaking and, of course, the theatre.
 But all of that has taken a back seat since Beverly became the proud and happy mother of Emily Somu.
-Emily was born in Nepal in 2004, and arrived home with Beverly in January, 2008.
-Emily, now in kindergarten, keeps her mama on her toes as she merrily twirls through life.
+Emily was born in Nepal in 2004, arrived home with Beverly in January, 2008, and her mother is thankful that, so far, she doesn’t mind the church being her second home.

 You may contact Beverly Bartlett at firstname.lastname@example.org.